Updated: Mar 25

-March 20th welcomes the vernal or spring equinox for the Northern Hemisphere or the autumnal equinox for the Southern Hemisphere.
+March 20th welcomed the vernal or spring equinox for the Northern Hemisphere or the Southern Hemisphere's autumnal equinox.
 In the five-element theory, the spring season is associated with the Wood element.
 This element symbolizes the birth and fresh beginning stages of Yang energy.
 Wood represents new life and creation.
 Wood energy is expansive, moving out in all directions.
 It is the time when we are once again moved to spend more time outdoors in the freshness of a spring morning.
 Its associated color is green.

 Warmth and light begin to return; the soil is moist with the winter melt and the days are now longer than the nights.
 The wood phase also corresponds to the seeds that have lain dormant in the earth all winter.
 They grow, push up through the ground as tender sprouts, then buds develop and turn into young green leaves.

-This Wood energy provides us with the sense of renewal, reawakening and rebirth.
+This Wood energy provides us with the sense of renewal, reawakening, and rebirth.
 It gives us a connection to the future.
-Wood energy allows us to plan and design in all areas of our lives; giving us the ability to initiate thoughts, plans and activities.
+Wood energy allows us to plan and design in all areas of our lives, giving us the ability to initiate thoughts, plans, and activities.
 It helps us to coordinate our ideas and feelings and to bring them into action and change.
-This energy provides us with vision and foresight to move ahead, allows us to express our true nature, and manifest ourselves in the world.
+This energy provides us with vision and foresight to move ahead, allows us to express our true nature, and manifests ourselves in the world.

 Springtime is also an optimum time to cleanse the associated internal organs of the Wood element, which are the liver and gallbladder.
 The liver is the largest solid organ in the body.
 It is located in the upper right abdomen.
 Aiding in digestion, the liver removes waste products and worn-out cells from the blood.

-The liver converts food into substances needed for life and growth; storing glycogen (a blood-sugar regulator), amino acids, protein, and fat.
+The liver converts food into substances needed for life and growth, storing glycogen (a blood-sugar regulator), amino acids, protein, and fat.
 It also makes the enzymes and bile that help to digest food.
-In addition, the liver neutralizes harmful toxins and wastes, so it is at great risk of contamination from environmental toxins and those contained in over-processed foods.
+Also, the liver neutralizes harmful toxins and wastes, so it is at great risk of contamination from environmental toxins and those contained in over-processed foods.
 The liver has over 500 different functions; it is the body’s chemical factory and the largest blood cleansing internal organ.

 Why Should You do an Internal Cleanse?

-Cleansing the body gets rid of excess waste and dis-ease; it rejuvenates the vital energy of physical, mental and emotional well-being.
-Signs of internal toxicity can include: headaches, backaches, allergies, skin rashes, constipation, fatigue, immune weakness, insomnia, digestive issues, frequent colds, and general inflammation and weakness.
-With the proper cleansing and detoxification of the body we can maintain health and vitality, even as we age.
+Cleansing the body eliminates excess waste and dis-ease; it rejuvenates the vital energy of physical, mental, and emotional well-being.
+Internal toxicity signs can include: headaches, backaches, allergies, skin rashes, constipation, fatigue, immune weakness, insomnia, digestive issues, frequent colds, and general inflammation and weakness.
+With the proper cleansing and detoxification of the body, we can maintain health and vitality, even as we age.

 How to do an Internal Cleanse

-If you are new to internal cleansing, it is best to start the process slowly so that you do not detox too quickly.
+If you are new to internal cleansing, it is best to slowly start the process, not detox too quickly.
 Below are simple ways to start the internal cleansing process, which can be a one-day to three-month daily process:

-1) Reduce or eliminate congestive foods like meat, poultry, dairy, alcohol, caffeine, sugar, processed foods and all nightshade vegetables (tomatoes, potatoes, peppers and eggplant), which increase inflammation.
+1) Reduce or eliminate congestive foods like meat, poultry, dairy, alcohol, caffeine, sugar, processed foods, and all nightshade vegetables (tomatoes, potatoes, peppers, and eggplant) inflammation.

-2) Start your day with two to three, eight ounce glasses of purified water with one to two teaspoons of lemon juice (the juice from the fruit, not the essential oil).
-Then, continue drinking purified water with the lemon juice throughout the day.
+2) Start your day with two to three eight-ounce glasses of purified water with one to two teaspoons of lemon juice (the juice from the fruit, not the essential oil).
+Then, continue drinking purified water with lemon juice throughout the day.

 3) Include the following foods in your diet to cleanse your liver: